Safety and Security

 Learn More

-In 2024, RTD launched a team of agency ambassadors to enhance customer service across all bus and rail services.
-Known as the Impact Team, the ambassadors provide on-site support during peak service times, major events, and service disruptions.
+In 2024, RTD launched a team of volunteers to enhance customer service across all bus and rail services.
+Known as the Impact Team, the customer relations champions, who are deployed across the system, provide on-site support during peak service times, major events, and service disruptions.
 The Impact Team is also trained to address immediate customer needs and report emergency situations and security concerns.

 Learn More